 PAN is an independent public charity established in 2004.
 Through a simple application process, PAN provides copayment assistance to patients who have insurance, but lack the means to pay for out-of-pocket costs for their medications or infusions.

 Patients and advocates can apply to PAN by phone at (866-316-7263) or through the PAN Web site (www.PANfoundation.org).
 (Click here to start the application online)

-PAN’s professional, compassionate case managers help patients throughout the United States and U.S. territories receive needed treatments for nearly 50 specific diseases. (click here to see the list of diseases)
+PAN’s professional, compassionate case managers help patients throughout the United States and U.S. territories receive needed treatments for more than 50 specific diseases. (click here to see the list of diseases)